 The vendors you utilize for your wedding day are critical to you having the day you have dreamed about!
 We have accumulated lists of all the vendors we have associated with: photographers, florists, limo services, video technicians, officiants, caterers, and DJ’s.

 Organists are welcome to come and practice.
 They may come for an hour or so during our office hours with a scheduled appointment.
 They can also come before or after your rehearsal if the rehearsal schedule permits.

 Our pew bows are designed for both indoor and outdoor weddings.
 They are beautiful and may be used for any of the weddings.
 If you are bringing your own pew bows, please inform us so our bows can be removed prior to your arrival and the space cleared for yours to be hung.
-We ask that you do not use wire to hang your pew bows to prevent damage to our 150-year-old pews.
+We ask that you do not use wire to hang your pew bows to prevent damage to the pews.
 We also have shepherd hooks that the bows are hung from in our outdoor space.

 Arrival times and departure times must be kept.
 Days with more than one wedding run very smoothly when these times are adhered.
 All vendors providing service to you at The Gardens must be notified of these times so they come only during your time.
 The bridal attendants should go directly to the bride’s room to get ready and start pictures while the couple already wed may take pictures in the gardens or the chapel.
 We do request only the wedding party stay the last fifteen minutes of your time frame for pictures.
 Please have your limo or bus wait in the designated area until the pictures are complete.
 We encourage one bride to wave to the next and help celebrate each other’s day.

 Wedding time: 3:30 pm

 Arrival time: 2:30 pm

 Please take no more than 25 minutes for the ceremony start to finish.
 Longer ceremonies dip into time allotted for pictures.